xmiaocat/von-neumann-transform/README.md

 block row and the first block column of the matrix to construct the entire matrix.
 Because of the hermiticity, we even only need the first block column of the dimension $N \times k$.
-Even better, the block Toeplitz stucture allows one to efficiently compute the matrix-vector product by embedding the the matrix into a larger
+Even better, the block Toeplitz structure allows one to efficiently compute the matrix-vector product by embedding the the matrix into a larger
 $2N \times 2N$ block circulant matrix and then using batch FFTs to compute the product in $\mathcal{O}(k^2 \log k)$ time.